 The Compensation and Benefits Committee has reviewed and discussed the CD&A with UTMD management.
-Based on that review, the Committee recommended to the Board of Directors that the CD&A be included in the Company's annual report on Form 10-K and this Proxy Statement.
-In August 2008, the Board of Directors adopted an updated Compensation and Benefits Committee charter.
-In May 2014, the Board of Directors revised and readopted the August 2008 charter, which is available at www.utahmed.com.
+Based on that review, the Committee recommended to the Board of Directors that the CD&A be included in the Company's annual report on Form 10-K/A and this Proxy Statement.
+The Compensation and Benefits Committee charter is available at www.utahmed.com.